– 2020 UPDATED POST –

 - Keep extra keys to your home, garage and vehicles in a zipper pouch in the front of your binder so if you lose your other keys, you’d have your emergency backup.

 Remember after you get your binder together, to go through it at least once a year and UPDATE the information so it can be as current as possible.
-Bonus if you go through it every 6 months.
+Tax time is a perfect time to review and update your emergency binder.
+Updating every 6 months (daylight savings time) is even better.

 Just looking over this, you may be thinking “That’s crazy to have all that vital information in the same binder where a burglar can just take it.”
 In some sense, that seems true.
 But in another sense, how many burglars go looking around through binders when they rob a home?
 Is that even on their stealing agenda?
 You could name your binder something that a thief wouldn’t even be looking for like “Uncle Ted’s Journals” or “Grandma’s Stories”.

-Also, Desiray recommended storing your emergency binder in a fire proof safe.
+Also, my friends recommended storing your emergency binder in a fire proof safe.
 A large enough safe may also be a deterrent for any thief who wants a quick get-a-way.
 If getting a safe isn’t in the cards right now, you could opt for a safety deposit box at the bank.
 Or find a secure location in your home where it would least likely be discovered by an intruder.
-For me, I think the benefits far outweigh the risks.

 Also, just thinking about a situation where my home might be destroyed and I need documentation that I owned the home, or of my belongings, I would have it right there.
 Emergency situations are already traumatic and can leave you in a panic, but having all your most important documents and information right with you can certainly ease a bad situation and help give you peace of mind.
 Especially when it comes to being separated from loved ones.